AI-and-Blockchain/S23_PredictChain/readme.md

 listen for the outcomes of user-predicted events and return those results to the users and update those who submitted the dataset.

+Communication between the blockchain and the oracle is facilitated by transactions.
+When a message needs to be sent between the two parties, the sending party creates a transaction with a note attached.
+This note contains a json-encoded form of the arguments for the operation being requested.
+These arguments are then received and interpreted by the target of the transaction.

 ## Payments and Incentives

+Payments and incentives help to turn this project into a functioning system.
+They are each calculated using a fixed equation that is open to all users to view.
+Each reward and incentive is also subject to a multiplier.
+This can be raised or lowered by the oracle at any point.
+To ensure there is a constant log kept in the blockchain, the id of this modifying transaction will be saved and returned to any user upon request.

+### Payments
-Any user will be able to query previously trained models for predictions of real-world events.
+- Any user will be able to query previously trained models for predictions of real-world events.
 Each time this is done, these users will make a small payment to the system.

-Users who upload datasets will be able to choose which class of model that their dataset will be trained on.
-The more complex models will be more expensive than their simpler counterparts.
+- Users who upload their own datasets will also have to pay a small fee.
+This fee is based off of the size of the dataset that they plan to upload.

+ - Users who choose to request that a base model be trained on a particular dataset will also be charged with a small fee.
+This fee is based off of a variety of factors including the complexity of the model and the size of the dataset.

+### Incentives

+To compensate for the payments that users make to the system, they will also be rewarded in the right circumstances.

+- Dataset uploading users will be rewarded both when a model is trained on their dataset and when that trained model makes a correct prediction.

-In order to compensate for this, these users will be compensated whenever their model makes a correct prediction.
+- Model training users will be rewarded whenever their model makes a correct prediction.

-## Betting

-In addition to the other uses of this project, users may also be able to bet on the outcomes of events.
-Betting users would stake some amount on one of the possible outcomes of an event or the predictions of the model.
-Winning users will be rewarded with their original stake in addition to part of the stake of any incorrect users.
+- Each of the predictions mentioned above are triggered when a user queries the model for some event.

 ## User Interface Wireframes